LPD-EPFL/byzfl/README.md

 2. Set the environment variable `CUBLAS_WORKSPACE_CONFIG=:4096:8`

 # Usage or Pipeline
+0. If this is your first time running the framework, execute `python main.py`.
+This will create a default settings.json file, which you can customize according to your requirements.
 1. Configure the experiment you wish to run in the `settings.json` file.
 Refer to the above section on how to configure it.
 2. Run the framework with `python main.py --nb_jobs n` where `n = how many trainings will be done in paralel`.
 3. When the code have finished, run `python evaluate_results.py` to choose the best hyperparameters and create the heatmaps with the results.